4richardchen/stopaapihate.github.io/index.md

 For [#metoo](//twitter.com/hashtag/metoo) related, see [TimesUp Help](//t.co/878xO8wRJv) or [Emily Chang](//facebook.com/emilychangbloomberg), author of _[Broptopia](//en.wikipedia.org/wiki/Brotopia)_.
 [AAJA](//facebook.com/aaja) has tons more; not all are as outspoken (I've a [list](//twitter.com/i/lists/82469881)).

-[HateCrimeBook](//t.co/xFmQcABL79) is succinct howto in many languages.
+[HateCrimeBook](//t.co/xFmQcABL79) is excellently written in 7 languages.

-Warnings on Benny Luo's [NextShark](//twitter.com/NextShark) which is problematic clickbait whose [credibility](//twitter.com/eugenegu/status/1358846497861718018) threatens the cause; _Asian Dawn_ which willfully foments hate; [NBCAsianAmerica](//twitter.com/nbcasianamerica) which downplayed, ignored incidents for years, has only 2 writers, and its relative MSNBC [deleted Yang](//twitter.com/hashtag/MSNBCfearsYang); and that [most media ignore Asians](//thecrimson.com/article/2021/2/25/conde-media-coverage-asian-america-issues).
+Warnings on Benny Luo's [NextShark](//twitter.com/NextShark) which is problematic clickbait whose [credibility](//twitter.com/eugenegu/status/1358846497861718018) threatens the cause though some writers are well known such as [May Lee](//t.co/NUdbR2XXPD) of [The May Lee Show](//twitter.com/TheMayLeeShow); _Asian Dawn_ which willfully foments hate; [NBCAsianAmerica](//twitter.com/nbcasianamerica) which downplayed, ignored incidents for years, has only 2 writers, and its relative MSNBC [deleted Yang](//twitter.com/hashtag/MSNBCfearsYang); and that [most media ignore Asians](//thecrimson.com/article/2021/2/25/conde-media-coverage-asian-america-issues).

 ## Storytell
 Telling your story adds to the power.
 Witness the empowerment of [#metoo](//twitter.com/hashtag/metoo).